-- Call a plumber for a second opinion or for an estimate on remaining sump pump life.
+- Call a plumber for a second opinion or for an estimate on the remaining sump pump life.

 - If there is any indication of trouble, have the plumber repair or replace the sump pump or any part of the drainage system.

-Call Mr. Rooter Plumbing of Greater Syracuse for Sump Pump Installation, Maintenance and Repair
+Call Mr. Rooter Plumbing of Greater Syracuse for Sump Pump Installation, Maintenance, and Repair

 Mr. Rooter Plumbing of Greater Syracuse is a franchised member of the nationwide Mr. Rooter Plumbing chain.
 Our licensed plumbers take pride in delivering exceptional customer service.
-Prompt attention to an emergency is paramount in the Mr. Rooter culture.
+Prompt attention to an emergency is paramount in Mr. Rooter's culture.
 That includes immediately responding to any snowmelt and sump pump problems that could cause a flooded basement.

 Respect, integrity, and customer focus are core values at Mr. Rooter, including the two upstate New York locations in Syracuse and Oneida.
 We’re available on a 24/7 emergency standby and offer regular services, including fixture replacement, repair, and clearing of blockages.
 Sump pump maintenance is also one of our areas of expertise.